-In Figure \ref{gephi1}, we can visualize the retweet network for each time period and dataset.
-In the case of the US dataset, most of the users are concentrated in two groups, which allows to visualize the political polarization.
-On the other hand, in the Argentinean datasets we can identify two large groups and also some smaller ones.
+In Fig \ref{gephi1}, we can visualize the retweet network for each time period and dataset.
+In the case of the US dataset, most of the users are concentrated in two groups, portraying the political polarization in that country.
+On the other hand, in the Argentinean dataset we can identify two large groups and also some smaller ones.
 The graph visualizations are produced with Force Atlas 2 layout using Gephi software \cite{jacomy2014forceatlas2}.